JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-android-layout.md

 [//]: # (title: Android source set layout)

 The new Android source set layout was introduced in Kotlin 1.8.0 and became default in 1.9.0.
-Follow our guide to understand the key differences between the deprecated and the new layout and migrate your projects.
+Follow this guide to understand the key differences between the deprecated and the new layout and migrate your projects.

 > You don't need to implement all the suggestions.
 Only those that are applicable to your particular projects.